department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/gulf-war-illness-from-service-in-afghanistan.md

 ### Can I get disability benefits from VA?

-You may be able to get benefits if you served in Afghanistan and your chronic illness or other condition must have:
+You may be able to get benefits if you served in Afghanistan.
+And, **all of the following must be true** for your chronic illness or other condition:
 - Started while you were on active duty or after September 19, 2001, **and**
 - Caused you to be ill for at least 6 months, **and**
 - Qualified you for a disability rating of 10% or more, **and**